Wibbly Wobbly, Timey Wimey

 Tenet represents the best and worst part of the cinema experience.
 After an extended hiatus from the big screen, it seems fitting that Christopher Nolan’s latest twisty-turny thriller is the blockbuster being used to entice people back into the theatre.

 For one, that aforementioned pacing is far too frenetic to really understand the full narrative the first time around.
-Despite scribbling a litany of notes in the dark, I – like many others I presume – came away from this more than a little confused.
+Despite scribbling a litany of notes in the dark, I – like many others I assume – came away from this more than a little confused.

 “People assume that time is a strict progression of cause to effect, but actually from a non-linear, non-subjective viewpoint, it’s more like a big ball of wibbly-wobbly, timey-wimey stuff.”

-The protagonist tasked with trying to prevent this happening is John David Washington who takes on the role of… well… The Protagonist.
-Alongside his trusty partner Neil the two begin with a scene that borrows heavily from The Dark Knight.
+The protagonist tasked with trying to prevent this happening is John David Washington who’s simply referred to as ‘The Protagonist’.
+Alongside his trusty partner Neil, the two begin with a scene that feels like it’s been ripped right from The Dark Knight.
 An opera is invaded by armed police and as bullets rain down, all of this crescendos into an explosive finish.

 Thematically at least, Tenet has a lot going for it and this intricate puzzle box really benefits from repeat watches.
-Only, instead of films like Butterfly Effect, Inception or Coherence, this film feels intentionally designed to force you back into the cinema in a bid to understand what you’ve just watched.
+Only, instead of films like The Butterfly Effect, Inception or Coherence, this film feels intentionally designed to force you back into the cinema in a bid to understand what you’ve just watched.

-This is, of course, different from an intentional foreshadowed bite of dialogue or an Easter Egg notices a second or third time around.
+This is, of course, different from an intentional foreshadowed bite of dialogue or an Easter Egg noticed a second or third time around.
 This will inevitably split the movie-going community in half.
 After all, why should someone spend double the money to understand something they should the first time around?